tonethar/IGME-230-GDD-Spring-2018/notes/HW-gif-finder.md

 - This assignment could be a great "starter" for Project 2.

 ### IX.
 Homework
+- Utilize the `rating` property of each result by displaying it for each GIF (see screenshot below)
 - You are not quite done yet though.
 This HTML page is now a kluge of quite a bit of HTML, CSS, and JavaScript.
 We need to clean it up by moving the code and CSS into different files - "separation of concern" is the term for this.
     - Move all of your CSS to a **styles/main.css** file and link to it.
 You will need to change the `url` of the &lt;header> background image rule slightly to keep things working.
     - Move all of your JavaScript to a **js/main.js** file and link to it.